Mark Berson: Coaching career

-Berson took a position as an assistant coach on The Citadel's men's soccer program in 1976.
+Berson took a position as the assistant coach on The Citadel's men's soccer program in 1976.
 A year later, he became the head coach and guided the Bulldogs to their best record ever with an 11–5 mark.
-In 1978, Berson accepted the head coaching position at the University of South Carolina.
-He led the Gamecocks to a 13–3–1 record in the program's first season and in the second season they obtained a spot in the NCAA Men's Soccer Championship.
-The program achieved a high level success under his guidance and his teams won three conference championships in only seven years of being in a conference.
-The program has made a total of 22 appearances in the NCAA Men's Soccer Championship, all under his direction.
-Berson coached three players who appeared in the World Cup (Clint Mathis, Josh Wolff and Brad Guzan) for Team USA, spanning a total of 21 years.
+In 1978, Berson accepted the head coaching position at the University of South Carolina – which included the task of elevating men's soccer from a club sport to a varsity sport.
+He led the Gamecocks to a 13–3–1 record in the program's first season.
+In the second season, the Gamecocks went 14-5-0 and earned their first berth in the NCAA Men's Soccer Championship.